microsoft/reverse-proxy/docs/operations/Branching.md

 Update the runtimes and SDKs in `global.json` in `main`:

-Check that the global.json includes the latest 3.1 runtime versions from [here](https://dotnet.microsoft.com/download/dotnet-core/3.1), and the 5.0 SDK version from [here](https://dotnet.microsoft.com/download/dotnet/5.0).
+Check that the global.json includes the latest 3.1 runtime versions from [here](https://dotnet.microsoft.com/download/dotnet-core/3.1), and 5.0 from [here](https://dotnet.microsoft.com/download/dotnet/5.0), and 6.0 SDK from [here](https://dotnet.microsoft.com/download/dotnet/6.0).